-Meditation.
-Science has proven it increases immunity, decreases pain, increases positive thinking, decreases depression, increases social connection and emotional intelligence, and decreases anxiety and stress.
+Science has proven that meditation increases immunity, decreases pain, increases positive thinking, decreases depression, increases social connection and emotional intelligence and decreases anxiety and stress.
 It also makes you more compassionate, feel less lonely, and improves your ability to regulate your emotions.
 Meditation also increases your grey matter, increases focus and creativity, improves your ability to multitask, and even improves your memory.
 So meditation is pretty good then.

 To those who know me, it’s probably no surprise that I meditate, and moving in to my final semester at university, full of deadlines and uncertainty, I suspect I’ll be doing a lot more of it.

-The ‘brand image’ is evolving but some still see meditation as an activity that involves sitting crossed-legged, robed, chanting in some funny, foreign language.
+The ‘brand image’ of meditation is evolving but some still see it as an activity that involves sitting crossed-legged, robed, chanting in a foreign language.
 Far from being annoyingly metaphysical, one application – Calm – is setting out to break the misconception.

 Michael, where did the inspiration for Calm come from?